microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 The following steps help setup your Azure Devops repo with Cobalt Advocated Pattern Templates that matter to you.
 These are common cli instructions that are needed for any audience interested in using Cobalt for infrastructure automation.

-> NOTE: Before you can run Azure DevOps CLI commands, you need to run the login command (`az login` if using AAD/MSA identity else `az devops login` if using PAT token) to setup credentials.
+> NOTE: Before you can run Azure Devops CLI commands, you need to run the login command (`az login` if using AAD/MSA identity else `az devops login` if using PAT token) to setup credentials.
 Please see https://aka.ms/azure-devops-cli-auth for more information.

 #### a.
 Run the following commands to create a new project for an Azure Devops Organization

-The below will create a project and set your organization as the default organization for all subsequent Azure DevOps CLI commands.
+The below will create a project and set your organization as the default organization for all subsequent Azure Devops CLI commands.

 ```bash
 az devops configure --defaults organization="$DEFAULT_ORGANIZATION"